On this page are 9 links.

 Photo and Quotation Permission Form.

 By your signature on this form you grant us permission to make public use of photographs including your child and statements made by your child, so long as he or she is not identified by name.
 If we wish to identify your child by name, we will need to ask for your additional specific permission.

 Mass Email Permission Form.

 By your signature on this form you grant us permission to use your email address in mass mailings sent before, during, and after camp, so long as we do not reveal your address to anyone you have not given us permission to give it to.
 This is mostly accomplished by sending mass mailings to bcc lists and by giving you the option to drop off the lists after camp has ended.

 This gives us basic health, medication, diet and health insurance information about your child, and authorizes us to act in your stead if your child requires emergency medical treatment.
 Of course we will try to contact you – you provide emergency contact information on the form – but sometimes decisions must be made sooner than you can be reached.
 If your child has an insurance card, get it out when you go to fill out this form, as you will need to scan it or transfer information from it.

-Before completing this form you must have or obtain insurance that fully covers urgent and emergency care at medical facilities in Massachusetts near Mount Holyoke College. ("Urgent care" and "emergency care" are defined terms in healthcare policies, which distinguish the care from "routine care", which can wait until your child gets home.)
+Before completing this form you must have or obtain insurance that fully covers urgent and emergency care at medical facilities in the Portland Metro area. ("Urgent care" and "emergency care" are defined terms in healthcare policies, which distinguish the care from "routine care", which can wait until your child gets home.)